brittpinder/ios-reference/uikit/uitableview/README.md

 <br/>

 ## Selecting Table Rows
-In order to select table rows, you need to implement the `UITableViewDelegate` protocol, implement the `didSelectRowAt` function and set your table view's delegate to `self`:
+In order to select table rows, you need to adopt the `UITableViewDelegate` protocol, implement the `didSelectRowAt` function and set your table view's delegate to `self`:

 ```swift
 tableView.delegate = self